ooici/ioncore-python/README.txt

 ==================================================
-Ocean Observatories Initiative Cyberinfrastructure LCAarch - OOI Release 1 LCA architecture prototype
+Ocean Observatories Initiative Cyberinfrastructure Integrated Observatory Network (ION) ioncore-python - Capability Container and Core Modules
 ==================================================

-April 2010 - August 2010 (C) UCSD Regents
+April 2010 - September 2010 (C) UCSD Regents

 This project provides a service framework with auxilliary functions for running architecturally complete versions of all the services of the OOI release 1